 - Lululemon: Also offers free classes.
 Check their website for more details on locations and times.

-FREE MUSEUM DAYS
+39. ENJOY FREE MUSEUM DAYS

 Many other San Francisco museums offer free admission to their facilities at least once a month.
 Most of the monthly free admission days are on the first Sunday, Tuesday, or Wednesday of the month.
 While some museums offer a free day every month, a few of them offer free days just a handful of times per year (such as the Cal Academy of Sciences and the Exploratorium).

-YERBA BUENA GARDENS FESTIVAL
+40. YERBA BUENA GARDENS FESTIVAL

 If you’re visiting SF in the summertime, you’re in luck!
 The Yerba Buena Gardens Festival includes over 75 free events throughout the summer in Yerba Buena Park.
 Admission is free and entertainment includes music, theater, dance, cultural events, educational, and children’s programs.

-STERN GROVE FESTIVAL CONCERTS
+41. STERN GROVE FESTIVAL CONCERTS

-The outdoor concerts at Stern Grove are one of the best things about summers in San Francisco.
+The free outdoor concerts at Stern Grove are one of the best things about summers in San Francisco!
 Every year since 1938, the Stern Grove Festival concert series takes place, spanning 10 consecutive weeks in Sigmund Stern Grove.
 The line-up varies and features different music genres and there are guaranteed appearances by the SF Symphony and SF Ballet.

-CONSIDER GETTING A SIGHTSEEING PASS
+44. CONSIDER GETTING A SIGHTSEEING PASS

 The Go San Francisco® All Inclusive Pass is one of the best choices for maximum savings and flexibility.
 You can save up to 60% off retail prices on admission to 28 top attractions and tours including the Hop-on Hop-off Big Bus San Francisco Tour.

 Looking for more tour ideas in San Francisco?
 Check out all the immersive tours in SF offered by Get Your Guide.

-AFFORDABLE THINGS TO DO IN SAN FRANCISCO
+AFFORDABLE THINGS TO DO IN SAN FRANCISCO, CALIFORNIA

-TREASURE ISLAND / TREASUREFEST
+46. TREASURE ISLAND / TREASUREFEST

 Since 2011, the Treasure Island Flea market (or TreasureFest) has been one of two major flea markets in the Bay Area.
 The 400+ local vendors at this monthly event offer a mix of vintage finds, antiques, and a large selection of handmade artisanal items.

 Treasure Island itself, the location for the 1939 World Fair, is situated perfectly in the middle of San Francisco Bay.
 Its location makes it a photographer’s dream!
-Head to Treasure Island for some great day time shots of the city, the waterfront, and the Bay Bridge, or head there after sunset to capture the lit-up skyline.
+Head to Treasure Island for some great daytime shots of the city, the waterfront, and the Bay Bridge, or head there after sunset to capture the lit-up skyline.

-CHURCH OF 8 WHEELS
+47. CHURCH OF 8 WHEELS